CIS192/website/src/pages/django2/index.md

 These are forms that will be used for creating new users and logging users in, respectively.
 The `placeholder` element is just to be nice to our users, telling them what each field is for.
 The actually important thing to notice the `name` attribute on each input as this is what serves as the key to index into the `request.POST` dictionary.

-Next, We’ll import the `authenticate` and `login` functions from Django with `from django.contrib.auth import authenticate, login`.
+Next, We’ll import the `authenticate` and `login` functions from Django with `from django.contrib.auth import authenticate, login` in `view.py`.
 Then we’ll create a view named `login_view` containing:

 ```python
 def login_view(request):